ShehabAldeenMo/STMicroelectronics-Tasks/Session 3/README.md

 # Shellio
-## 1. Description
+## Description
 Shellio is a simple, custom command-line shell designed to interact with users through a terminal interface.
 It provides a basic environment for entering and processing commands.

-Here’s an overview of its features and functionality:
+## 1. Functions

 **1.1 Prompt Display:**
 Shellio displays a prompt (Shellio > ) to indicate that it is ready to accept user input.